 The Central Bank is headed by a board of directors composed of seven members who each serve five-year terms that are coterminous with the Peruvian President's term.
-Congress appoints three of the Central Bank's directors, and the Executive Branch appoints four, including the president of the Central Bank's board.
-Appointment of the president of the Central Bank's board is subject to ratification by Congress.
+Congress appoints three of the Central Bank's directors, and the Executive Branch appoints four, including the president of the Central Bank's board is subject to ratification by Congress.
 The Central Bank's charter requires directors of the Central Bank to have extensive experience in and knowledge of economics and finance.
 The responsibility of the Central Bank's board is to formulate a monetary program consistent with the Central Bank's mandate to maintain price stability.